• Home

 Unworthiness

 The enemy loves to attack our self-worth.
 He will use anything to get us to hold onto past sins, disappointments, failures, and unforgiveness.
-Such thoughts and feelings arise when we don’t accept the forgiveness and grace that God offers us.
+Such thoughts and feelings arise when we don’t accept the forgiveness and grace that God offers us in Christ.
 We need to break agreement with such thoughts and feelings and learn how to receive God the Father’s love and forgiveness.
 God has wiped the slate clean!
-He doesn’t want us holding onto our past sins and mistakes.
+He doesn’t want us holding onto our past sins and beating ourselves up for our past mistakes.

 Ways unworthiness may show up: